Liu Yuan (Han-Zhao): As a Jin subject

-As powerful nobles from the Five Divisions were usually encouraged or pressured by Cao Wei and Jin authorities to send their sons to the capital Luoyang (both to encourage them to further sinicization and as collateral for their loyalty), Liu Yuan was sent to Luoyang to reside and to study traditional Chinese literature.
+As powerful nobles from the Five Divisions were usually encouraged or pressured by Cao Wei and Jin authorities to send their sons to the capital Luoyang (Note: This was to encourage further sinicization, and to provide collateral for their loyalty.), Liu Yuan was sent to Luoyang to reside and to study traditional Chinese literature.
 He became well known for his studies, particularly of the Zou version of Confucius' Spring and Autumn Annals and of the military strategies of Sun Tzu and Wu Qi.
 The key Jin official Wang Hun became impressed with him, and Wang Hun's son Wang Ji became a close friend of Liu Yuan's.
 Wang Hun believed Liu to be general material and repeatedly recommended Liu Yuan to Emperor Wu, but Kong Xun and Empress Yang Zhi's uncle Yang Ji suspected Liu for his Xiongnu ancestry and persuaded Emperor Wu against giving Liu military commands during campaigns against Eastern Wu and the Xianbei rebel Tufa Shujineng.
 Eventually, even Emperor Wu's brother Sima You the Prince of Qi, impressed and fearful of Liu's abilities, encouraged Emperor Wu to have Liu executed, but Wang Hun persuaded Emperor Wu that it would be wrong.
 When Liu Bao died in 279, Emperor Wu permitted Liu Yuan to take over command of the Left Tribe.
 In 289, he was transferred to Commander of the North Tribe.

 As the commander of the tribes, Liu became known for his fair administration of laws and willingness to listen to ideas, and also for his willingness to spread his wealth.
 This led the ambitious people in his region, not only of the Five Divisions but of many Han clans, to flock to him.
 After Emperor Wu's death and succession by Emperor Hui, the regent Yang Jun made Liu the commander of the Five Divisions, but toward the end of the subsequent regency of Emperor Hui's wife, Empress Jia Nanfeng, Liu was removed from that position due to his inability to stop one of his countrymen's rebellions.
 Later, when Sima Ying the Prince of Chengdu became the military commander at Yecheng, he invited Liu to be one of his subordinate military commanders, and Liu accepted the invitation.